 Scope and Limitations

 In the Philippines, there have been many start-up companies that offer payroll system services.
 However, for a payroll system software to work properly in a company there are certain adjustments that should be made by the developer as each company have their own distinct settings.
-Having manual payroll can be very difficult and time consuming for both the Finance Department and employees.
-The developers will be focusing on creating user-friendly payroll.
-The project will concentrate on the finance department of the school.
-The proposed system will be paperless and will minimize all the errors.
-The project will be an automated payroll system that automatically computes all necessary deduction and tally the employee’s salary.
+Some of the features may be only limited to one user to ensure the security of all the information.

 Scope of Initial Release